Using Fret Dojo

 Providing the Website and Our Services.
 We use Personally Identifiable Information which you provide to us in order to allow you to access and use the website and in order to provide any information, products or services that you request from us.

 Updates.
-We use Personally Identifiable Information collected when you sign-up for our various email or update services and our online courses and clubs to send you messages in connection with our website and our online courses and clubs We may also archive this information and/or use it for future communications with you, where we are legally entitled to do so.
+We use Personally Identifiable Information collected when you sign-up for our various email or update services and our online courses and membership programs to send you messages in connection with our website and our online courses and membership programs We may also archive this information and/or use it for future communications with you, where we are legally entitled to do so.

 Participation in Online Courses.
-We use the Personally Identifiable Information that we collect from you when you participate in an online course or club through the website for processing purposes, including but not limited to tracking attendance, progress, and completion of an online course.
-We may also share your Personally Identifiable Information and your performance in a given online course or club with the course and club instructor or instructors who taught the course, with teaching assistants or other individuals designated by the instructor or instructors to assist them with the creation, modification or operation of the course or club.
+We use the Personally Identifiable Information that we collect from you when you participate in an online course or membership program through the website for processing purposes, including but not limited to tracking attendance, progress, and completion of an online course.
+We may also share your Personally Identifiable Information and your performance in a given online course or membership program with the course and membership program instructor or instructors who taught the course, with teaching assistants or other individuals designated by the instructor or instructors to assist them with the creation, modification or operation of the course or membership program.
 We may also archive this information and/or use it for future communications with you, where we are legally entitled to do so.

 Identity Verification.
 For services that require identity verification, we use the Personally Identifiable Information that we collect for verifying your identity, and for authenticating that submissions made on the website were made by you.
 This service may be provided through a third-party identity verification vendor.
 If you have provided a photo identification document, your photo identification document will be deleted after successful verification of your profile information.